PERSOL HR DATA BANK in APAC

 Furthermore, activities of trade unions and coordination among trade unions are also active, workers often go on strikes, and there many cases where companies are forced to pay more than statutory retirement benefits.

 Moreover, it takes much time for a foreigner to acquire a visa, and it cannot be said that Indonesia is generous in employing foreigners.
-Thus, it could be said that Indonesia is one of the jurisdiction in which labor management is extremely diffic ult for companies.
+Thus, it could be said that Indonesia is one of the jurisdictions in which labor management is extremely difficult for companies.

 Points to consider regarding labor management, characteristics of labor practices, and the status of recent labor policy in Indonesia